santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 * Static analyzer options
 * Debugging options
 * Optimization options
-* Program instrumentation
+* Code coverage and profiling options
 * Preprocessor options
 * Platform specific options
+* Object files and libraries

 ## What is the GCC?